 The theory and application of AI as we know it today has been around for decades.
-The recent explosion of interest in AI - particularly machine learning - is largely due to three factors: the availability of large datasets (including large labelled datasets), increases in parallel computer processing power, and the availability of improved machine learning algorithms that anyone can use, often through open source sharing.
+The recent explosion of interest in AI - particularly machine learning - is largely due to three factors: the availability of large datasets, increases in parallel computer processing power, and the availability of improved machine learning algorithms that anyone can use, often through open source sharing.
 This has allowed increasingly complex problems to be solved, more quickly and at lower cost.

 The family of technologies currently referred to as Al include many different approaches.
-Historically, rules-based or symbolic Al ("Good Old Fashioned Al" - GOFAI) such as Expert Systems were the leading paradigm for Al. Other popular Al approaches include planning and scheduling, knowledge representation and reasoning.
-However, many of the most interesting applications of Al today result from approaches that use machine learning.4
+Historically, rules-based or symbolic AI ("Good Old Fashioned AI" - GOFAI) such as Expert Systems were the leading paradigm for AI.
+Other popular AI approaches include planning and scheduling, knowledge representation and reasoning.
+However, many of the most interesting applications of AI today result from approaches that use machine learning.